gcamarenaprog/gcamarenaprog/README.md

 ---

-<p align="center"><b> I'm a front-end developer and Network Engineer 👾.</b></p>
+<p align="center"><b> I'm a front-end developer and network engineer 👾.</b></p>

 <p align="center">By night developer, master of networks and telecommunications, and researcher of fortean phenomena.</p>

 <p align="center">I love sharing my knowledge with others, and I do that through content creation on foros and social media.
-When I'm not coding, you can find me a fan of
+You can visit my personal page at [gcamarenaprog.com] (https://gcamarenaprog.com) When I'm not coding, you can find me a fan of
-fortean phenomena writing articles, podcasts programs and publishing digital books on my site bibliotecaenigmas.com
+fortean phenomena writing articles, podcasts programs and publishing digital books on my site [bibliotecaenigmas.com](https://bibliotecaenimgas.com)
 </p>